hugoalh/hugoalh/universal-guide/contributing.md

 - If the pull request is not ready but want to save/stage it, mark it as draft and no need to add any identifications to the title (e.g.: `[WIP] XXXXXXXX`).

 > [!NOTE]
-> - The pull request does not needs to pass all of the automatic checks, these are the references for the code reviewers.
+> - The pull request does not need to pass any automatic review, automatic reviews are the references for the code reviewers.
 > - For the general process time, please visit the ["hxhS (hugoalh & hugoalh Studio) Universal General Process Time - Pull Request"](https://github.com/hugoalh/hugoalh/blob/main/universal-guide/general-process-time.md#pull-request).

 ### Create A Security Vulnerability Report

-Please visit the ["GitHub Docs - Privately reporting a security vulnerability"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.
+*Please visit the ["GitHub Docs - Privately reporting a security vulnerability"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.*

 > [!CAUTION]
 > Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted without notice.